Víctor Rivera (wrestler)

-Víctor Rivera (born May 25, 1944) is a retired Puerto Rican professional wrestler.
-Between 1967 and 1981, he held the NWA Americas Tag Team Championship 12 times, the NWA Americas Heavyweight Championship five times, the WWF International Tag Team Championship, and numerous other titles.
+Víctor Rivera (born May 25, 1944) is a Puerto Rican retired professional wrestler.
+Worked for the World Wrestling Federation from 1964 to 1984 on numerous occasions.
+Between 1967 and 1981, he held the NWA Americas Tag Team Championship thirteen times, the NWA Americas Heavyweight Championship five times, the WWWF International Tag Team Championship, and numerous others.

 Professional wrestling career

+Rivera debuted in 1964 for the World Wide Wrestling Federation.

 In the late 1960s, Rivera wrestled in Los Angeles' Worldwide Wrestling Associates (which later became NWA Hollywood Wrestling in 1968), where he won the WWA World Tag Team Championship with Pedro Morales.

-In December 1969, Rivera teamed with Tony Marino at Madison Square Garden to win the WWWF International Tag Team Championship in 2 straight falls from Professor Toru Tanaka and Mitsu Arakawa.
-Rivera and Marino defended the belts successfully against teams like Killer Kowalski and Waldo Von Erich, as well as Kowalski & Krippler Karl Kovacs.
-They lost the championship against another undefeated team, The Mongols (Bepo and Geto Mongol) on June 15, 1970, 2 falls to 1 at Madison Square Garden.
+Rivera made his debut in the World Wide Wrestling Federation in 1968.
+In December 1969, Rivera teamed with Tony Marino at Madison Square Garden to win the WWWF International Tag Team Championship in two straight falls from Professor Toru Tanaka and Mitsu Arakawa.
+Rivera and Marino defended the belts successfully against teams like Killer Kowalski and Waldo Von Erich, as well as Kowalski and Krippler Karl Kovacs.
+They lost the championship to another undefeated team, The Mongols (Bepo and Geto Mongol) on June 15, 1970, two falls to one at Madison Square Garden.
 On May 13, 1975, Rivera and Dominic DeNucci won the WWWF World Tag Team Championship from The Valiant Brothers.
-That same year, he also teamed with a rookie Dino Bravo to challenge The Mongols (Geto & Bolo Mongol) for the IWA World Tag Team Championship.
+That year, he also teamed with a rookie Dino Bravo to challenge The Mongols (Geto and Bolo Mongol) for the IWA World Tag Team Championship.

-After leaving the WWF, he feuded with Pedro Morales in Hawaii and California.
-In 1978 Rivera returned to the WWWF as a heel under manager "Classy" Freddie Blassie and challenged Bob Backlund for the WWWF title in several cities, including at the Philadelphia Spectrum.
-Rivera left the WWWF again in 1979, and return for a match in 1989.
-In 1980, Rivera was once again wrestling in Los Angeles.
-In the National Wrestling Alliance, he won the NWA World Tag Team Championship with Enforcer Luciano.
+After leaving the WWWF, Rivera feuded with Pedro Morales in Hawaii and California.
+He also worked for in Japan.
+In 1978, he returned as a heel under manager "Classy" Freddie Blassie and challenged Bob Backlund for the WWWF Championship in several arenas, including the Philadelphia Spectrum.
+He left again in 1979.
+In 1980, Rivera was once again wrestling in the Los Angeles territory of the National Wrestling Alliance, when he won its NWA World Tag Team Championship with Enforcer Luciano.
+In 1981, Rivera returned to Japan.

+Then in 1982, Riviera returned to WWWF now WWF worked as an enhancement talent until 1984 when he retired from wrestling.

+Professional wrestling style and persona

+Rivera wrestled in a "technical" style.
+His signature moves were the abdominal stretch, the cannonball, and the dropkick.